Performance Analysis for Wireless Localization with Random Sensor Network: Model Definition And Convergence Result

-In practice, random propagation effects influence both the strength and direction of the received signal due to phenomena such as multipath fading (caused by signals taking multiple paths and interfering with each other) and shadow fading (due to obstructions like buildings).
-To capture this, we assume that the RSS is further affected by random propagation effects modeled by independent and identically distributed (i.i.d.) positive random variables $S(\sigma), S_1(\sigma), S_2(\sigma), \ldots$, parameterized by a noise parameter $\sigma \geq 0$.
-For example, one may take $S(\sigma) = \exp\{\sigma Z-\sigma^2/\beta\}$ for $Z$ a standard normal random variable and $\beta>2$ \cite{BlaszczyszynKarrayKeeler2015}.
+In practice, random propagation effects influence both the strength and direction of the received signal due to phenomena such as multipath fading (caused by signals taking multiple paths and interfering with each other) and shadow fading (due to signals colliding with obstacles).
+Consequently, the relationship between the RSS $P_i$ and the distance $R_i$ is no longer deterministic, and the measured AOAs deviate from the underlying true AOAs in the noiseless case.

+To capture this, we assume that the RSS is further affected by random propagation effects modeled by independent and identically distributed (i.i.d.) positive random variables (RVs) $S(\sigma), S_1(\sigma), S_2(\sigma), \ldots$, parameterized by a non-negative noise parameter $\sigma$.
+For example, one may take

+for $B$ a standard normal RV and $\beta$ is the pass loss exponent \cite{BlaszczyszynKarrayKeeler2015,BlaszczyszynKarrayKeeler2013}, which is referred to as the log-normal shadowing.
 The case $\sigma=0$ represents an ideal, noiseless propagation environment.
 Increasing $\sigma$ corresponds to higher noise levels.
 Accordingly, we assume the RSS is given by

-Furthermore, we assume the measured AOAs deviate from the exact AOAs (in the noiseless case) with variation increasing in $R_i$.
-Specifically, conditioned on $\bra R_i, \vpzero_i \ket$, the azimuthal AOA is assumed to be normally distributed
+Furthermore, the measured AOAs generally deviate from the exact AOAs (in the noiseless case), with variability increasing in $R_i$.
+To model this, we define the observed AOAs by

+where the latent variables $\tilvtj_i$ are assumed to follow Gaussian distributions centered at the true angles, with variances increasing with the distance $R_i$.
+Specifically, conditioned on $\lb R_i,\vpzero_i \rb$, the azimuthal AOA $\tilvtzero_i$ satisfies